Aged Care Reforms

 Residential Care

 - Fee Structure: The basic daily fee, set at 85% of the Age Pension, will remain unchanged.
-However, the means-tested fee will be renamed the “non-clinical care” fee, covering costs like food and amenities1.
+However, the means-tested fee will be renamed the “non-clinical care” fee, covering costs like food and amenities.

 - Accommodation Charges: The maximum accommodation charge will increase from $550,000 to $750,000 per room.
 Providers can still seek approval to charge more, and 2% of the deposit can be retained by the facility annually, capped at five years.

-- Hotelling Supplement: A $12.55 per day supplement, currently paid by the Government, will now be paid by residents with more than $238,000 in assets or $95,400 in income.
+- Hotelling Supplement: A $12.55 per day supplement, currently paid by the Government, will now be paid by residents with more than $238,000 in assets or $95,400 pa in income.

 Financial Impact